Testing Pay with Transfer on Monnify Sandbox

 Path 2 - Initialize Transaction API (Backend)

 When you initiate the transaction from your server using the Initialize Transaction API, Monnify returns a checkoutUrl and a transactionReference.
-The checkout URL leads to the same hosted page as the SDK modal — opening it is the simplest way to show the customer their virtual account.
+The checkout URL leads to the same hosted page as the SDK modal, and opening it is the simplest way to show the customer their virtual account.
 You can also skip the checkout URL entirely and build your own account display, which is covered in Path 3.

 initTransaction.js (server)